-Italian astronomer and physicist Galileo Galilei was the first to observe the Pleiades through a telescope, and the first to discover that the cluster contained many other fainter stars that were invisible to the naked eye.
+Italian astronomer and physicist Galileo Galilei was the first to observe the Pleiades through a telescope, and the first to discover that the cluster contained many other fainter stars that were invisible to the unaided eye.
 Galilei published his notes and a sketch of the cluster in March 1610.

 In 1786, the French astronomer Edme-Sébastien Jeaurat published a map of 64 stars in the cluster.

 In Japan, the cluster is known as Subaru.
 The automobile company of the same name uses an image of the six brightest stars in its logo.
 In the 8th century, the cluster was mentioned as Mutsuraboshi in Kojiki, an early compilation of Japanese oral traditions.